It seems that no matter the season, there is ALWAYS a need to utilize a protective style.

 Silk-based closures will replicate your scalp more accurately if ever viewed up close.
 Lace based frontal and closures are usually preferred considering that they lay much flatter against the scalp.
 Typically, lace will need to be adjusted to mimic the scalp color more.
 The noticeable difference between closures and frontals is the size.

 Since frontals run from temple to temple and cover the entire hairline, they are fuller in size.
-Closures usually only include about a horseshoe size portion at the top or front of the installation.
+Closures usually only include a horseshoe size portion at the top or front of the installation.
 Another significant difference is that closures are always meant to be sewn into place, and have less versatility due to this.
 Frontals are intended to be bonded into place.

 This entails that they look as close to your natural hair as possible and because of this, they have the most versatility out of the two.

 There are plenty of different ways to get the perfect frontal style that you adore.
 If you want to build a frontal wig from scratch and choose everything from the hair, to the lace, then it’s suggested that you get a trusted wig specialist.

 You can also watch youtube videos and attempt to do it yourself but if this is a significant investment, and your first time, we always suggest asking for assistance from an expert.
 If you’re not looking to begin from scratch, then do your research before buying a frontal wig.
 Make sure that you’re purchasing quality hair before making a purchase.
 Private label extensions have tons of fantastic hair to choose from if you’re searching for something right now!

 After you’ve found the perfect hair and style you love, its time to select a hairstylist that you know and trust!
 The installation process for a frontal is an essential part of ensuring you get the look that you desire.
 Every hairstylist's method will vary but here is a general process to follow when installing a frontal wig.